kpfaulkner/borders/README.md

 Borders generates a tree of contours/borders which are generated from a monochrome bitmap.
 The bitmap needs to be either black/0 for background and white/1 for content to be scanned for borders.
 The result is a tree of borders due to borders can contain inner borders (holes), which can in turn contain other borders etc.

-The API is NOT stable yet and is in progress.

 ## Usage